A guide to group life insurance

 Registered group life insurance scheme

 A group life insurance scheme that is registered with HMRC is referred to as a registered group life insurance scheme.
 It can be set up to provide a lump-sum payment in the event of an employee's death or a regular income which is referred to as a Death in Service Pension (DISP).
-If you are covered for a lump-sum benefit then that lump amount counts towards a member's Lifetime Allowance (LTA).
+If you are covered for a lump-sum benefit then that cash lump sum counts towards a member's Lifetime Allowance (LTA).
 Members with Enhanced, Fixed or Individual Protection will lose this if they join a registered group life scheme.
 And, although equity partners can join a registered group life insurance scheme, the scheme must include employees as well.
+It should be noted that the Lifetime Allowance was abolished as of April 2024 and may not apply to new group life insurance scheme members as well as existing ones.

 Excepted group life insurance scheme